tornadotwins/smartInputField/README.md

         'container': '#droppyHere',     //jquery reference or jquery search string for the container 'id': 'editAlignment',          //id-name to use (optional)
-        'disabled': false,              //start the field off disabled or not (optional) 'type': 'dropdown',             //type of input field ('size' or 'dropdown') 'onoff': true,                  //add ability to turn the field on or off (optional) 'options':                      //The <options> (value, label) to add to the dropdown {
+        'disabled': false,              //start the field off disabled or not (optional) 'type': 'dropdown',             //type of input field ('size', 'slider' or 'dropdown') 'onoff': true,                  //add ability to turn the field on or off (optional) 'options':                      //The <options> (value, label) to add to the dropdown {